 In 2009, Mozambique embarked on the process to develop the R-PP including the road map outlining the studies that needed to be conducted and consultation process.
 The studies were undertaken in line with the FCPF guidelines for development of R-PP - V4.
 However, the government decided to create an instrument that could inform the cabinet on options and provide guidance on REDD+ implementation and potential implications for the country.
 The development of a so called National REDD+ Strategy was therefore a key priority for the government.
-As such on 1st March 2010 during the visit of the Minister of Environment from Norway to Mozambique, the Mozambican Minister of Coordination of Environment Affair tasked the REDD+ working group to develop the strategy for submission to the cabinet.
+As such on 1st March 2010 during the visit of the Minister of Environment of Norway to Mozambique, the Mozambiquan Minister of Coordination of Environmental Affairs tasked the REDD working group to develop the strategy for submission to the cabinet.
 The draft strategy was concluded in August 2010 and has been discussed by CONDES at Technical Level and it has been used to further disseminate and discuss its content with various stakeholders including communities during the consultation held up to November 2011.
 The draft strategy was also presented to the development partners in February 2011.
-This draft strategy was built on the elements of the R-PP that had almost been prepared by then.
-Eventually, further elaboration of this national strategy was paused in order to align its further improvement and finalization with the R-PP process.

-After approval of the RPP, the draft national REDD+ Strategy will be finalized.
+This draft strategy was prepared on the elements of the R-PP by then.
+Eventually, further development of the national strategy was paused in order to align its further improvement and finalization after the FCPF-R-PP process will be started.
+With the readiness fund of FCPF , the draft national REDD+ Strategy will be developed and completed.